Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 start of the 1,000-year Messianic kingdom.
 Paul was alive and conscious on earth almost 2,000 years ago, he is in the grave (sheol

-or hades) now, unconscious and asleep, awaiting his resurrection; and he will meet the rest of us in the air at the resurrection/rapture
+or hades) now, unconscious and asleep, awaiting the resurrection; and he will meet the rest of us in the air at the resurrection/rapture

 event as we are brought to Armageddon together for the final battle; and THIS is when all believers finally put on immortality.

-All saints in the graves will hear His voice and come out at once (John 5:28).
+All believers in the graves will hear His voice and come out at once (John 5:28).
 Partial Resurrectionists believe they would hear his

 voice well before that, because they believe they will be in heaven!
 Heaven is where the Father dwells, not man.
 Speaking of the

 Father, "He alone has immortality and dwells in unapproachable light, whom no man has ever seen or can see" (1 Tim 6:16).
-A
+Men

-Many Partial Resurrectionists believe Christ preached to imprisoned spirits between his death and resurrection (1Pe 3:18-20).
+Many Partial Resurrectionists believe Christ preached to the imprisoned spirits between his death and resurrection (1Pe 3:18-20).

 But the Bible does not state that this occurred between His death and resurrection.
 It is more likely this occurred in the day of Noah,

 as stated.
 There is no Biblical reference to anything Christ did between His death and resurrection.
-Why?
-Because He was DEAD.
+This is simply because everyone